apache/spark/docs/howto/operator/http.rst

     :start-after: [START howto_operator_http_task_get_op]
     :end-before: [END howto_operator_http_task_get_op]

+SimpleHttpOperator returns the response body as text by default.
+If you want to modify the response before passing it on the next task downstream use ``response_filter``.
+This is useful if:

+- the API you are consuming returns a large JSON payload and you're interested in a subset of the data
+- the API returns data in xml or csv and you want to convert it to JSON
+- you're interested in the headers of the response instead of the body

+Below is an example of retrieving data from a REST API and only returning a nested property instead of the full response body.

+.. exampleinclude:: /../airflow/providers/http/example_dags/example_http.py
+    :language: python
+    :start-after: [START howto_operator_http_task_get_op_response_filter]
+    :end-before: [END howto_operator_http_task_get_op_response_filter]

 In the third example we are performing a ``PUT`` operation to put / set data according to the data that is being provided to the request.